 *These fields are compulsory.

-Once we’ve made certain of your suitability, your root canal treatment is performed by first administering a local anaesthetic to the area.
+Once we know you’re suitable for your root canal treatment, we will first administer a local anaesthetic to the area.
 Once in effect, we then remove the damaged pulp from the tooth using a series of dental files.
 When we are satisfied with the pulp removal, we then seal off the cavity from any further infection or interference.

 Living with an infected tooth actually hurts far more than this reparative treatment does!
 Your treatment may feel a little uncomfortable, but it should not be painful after receiving the local anaesthetic and in comparison to the infected nerve tissue of the pulp.